stoneharry/WoW-Spell-Editor/README.md

 WoW Spell Editor
 ===================

-This is a spell editor designed to be used for WoW version 3.3.5a (12340) or WoW version 1.12.1.
+This is a spell editor designed to be used for WoW versions 3.3.5, 2.4.3, or 1.12.1.
 It also supports importing and exporting of any patch version DBC to and from SQL with the use of text file bindings found in the `Bindings` directory.

 ![Spell Editor Image 3.3.5a](https://i.imgur.com/j7f8Fhb.png)
 ![Spell Editor Image 1.12.1](https://i.imgur.com/BtijZiA.png)